MarlinFirmware/MarlinDocumentation/_configuration/laser_spindle.md

 ## ATmega2560 PWM Assignments and Clients

-Below is a table that can be used to when selecting the speed pin on a 2560.
+Below is a table that can be used when selecting the speed pin on a 2560.
 (Other CPUs include a subset of the 2560 pins.)

 There are 16 PWM ports assigned to 15 physical pins.